Nunavut Court Circuit Schedule and Adoption: What Families Need to Know

 The Passport Office in southern Canada does not recognize an informal customary arrangement without the ACARA certificate.
 This is one of the most common administrative triggers that prompts Nunavut families to formalize a long-standing customary adoption — they plan a family trip and discover their child cannot get a passport.

-If you need the passport urgently, the ACARA process can often be completed within weeks.
-Contact your community's Custom Adoption Commissioner as the immediate first step, not the passport office.
+If you need the passport urgently, contact your community's Custom Adoption Commissioner as the immediate first step and confirm the ACARA process timing; the reports do not set a fixed service standard.

 The Nunavut Adoption Process Guide includes the current Nunavut Court circuit schedule with community-by-community visit frequency, a filing readiness checklist for adoption court dates, and guidance on accessing adoption records after finalization.